Credits for the Bachelor of Arts degree

 It is the policy of Wheaton College to address student academic concerns or complaints fairly and in a timely manner.
 When a student has a concern about a grade given by a faculty member the department and the college have an obligation to deal with such concerns in a prompt and fair manner.
 Often, these complaints or concerns arise due to poor communication or misunderstandings.
 Whenever possible, therefore, informal procedures as outlined in Step One should be used to address the grievance.

-Students can receive guidance on how to proceed with any part of the grievance process by meeting with an advisor in Academic Advising in the Filene Center.
+Students can receive guidance on how to proceed with any part of the grievance process by meeting with a Student Success Advisor in Academic Advising in the Filene Center.

 When a student has a complaint about a grade based on a clear discrepancy between the grade and the course requirements as stated in the syllabus, miscalculation, or a discrepancy with a grading rubric, the student should bring the matter to the attention of the faculty member in writing within 10 days after receiving the grade, either by email or letter, to be followed if possible by a telephone or face-to-face conversation to discuss it.
 Upon receipt of such notification the faculty member must send a response within 10 days.
 If the student is not satisfied with the response, or receives no response within the 10- day period, the student is urged to contact the instructor again to request a decision.
 If at this point the student is not satisfied with the response, or has yet to receive one, and does not feel that they can present the concern directly to the faculty member, they may proceed to Step Two within the latter 10-day period.